nextauthjs/docs/docs/getting-started/upgrade-to-v4.md

 4. MongoDB has been moved to its own adapter under `@next-auth/mongodb-adapter`.
 See the [MongoDB Adapter docs](/adapters/mongodb).

-[`nodemailer`](https://npmjs.com/package/nodemailer) is no longer a dependency added by default.
-If you are using the Email provider you can install it in your project manually, or use any other Email library in the [`sendVerificationRequest`](/configuration/providers/email#options) callback.
-This reduces bundle size for those not actually using the Email provider.

 Introduced in https://github.com/nextauthjs/next-auth/releases/tag/v4.0.0-next.8 and https://github.com/nextauthjs/next-auth/pull/2361

 :::warning IMPORTANT